kshji/viestihajonta/README.EN.md

 Online server include instructions.

 # Checking - execute
-##Sourcematerial version 1 - method ocad -  Cources (XML 3.0) and teamsvariations (txt) from Ocad
+## Sourcematerial version 1 - method ocad -  Cources (XML 3.0) and teamsvariations (txt) from Ocad
 **radat.xml** ja **joukkuehajonnat.txt** OR
 **courses.xml** ja **teamvariants.txt**

-Radat tehty Ocad:ssä viestihajontoina.
-Make courses using Ocad, relay variant or individula butterfly variant
+Make courses using Ocad, relay variant or ex. individual butterfly variant
 * Export from Ocad course.xml (IOF 3.0)
 * Export from Ocad team variations teamvariants.txt

-This is checking return always OK.
+This checking return always OK.
 If not then you have big mistakes or Ocad include mistake.

 You can also use those result files and make manual editing for variants used by teams.
 Example compare same club teams 1,2,3,... or comparing the best teams variant - not running same forking in same time.

-This checking has done special csv file  **hajonta.lst**.
+This checking has done susing special csv file  **hajonta.lst**.
 You can edit those variants for teams and then use checking method **csv**.

 ### check method ocad
-check.variants.sh -c coursefile(xml) -t teamvariant(txt) -m 1
+* check.variants.sh -c coursefile(xml) -t teamvariant(txt) -m 1
-check.variants.sh -c coursefile(xml) -t teamvariant(txt) -m ocad
+* check.variants.sh -c coursefile(xml) -t teamvariant(txt) -m ocad
 ```sh
 ./check.variants.sh -c sourcedata/examples/relay1.course.Courses.v3.xml -t sourcedata/examples/relay1.course.Variations.txt -m ocad
 # or